ch570512/Qlockwork/Readme.txt

 Seconds:                            Shows the seconds.
 Weekday:                            Shows the weekday in local language.
 Date:                               Shows day and month.
+Sunrise:                            Time of sunrise.
+Sunset:                             Time of sunset.
 Moonphase:                          Shows the moonphase.
 Room temperature:                   Display of the measured temperature in the room (only with RTC or DHT22).
 Room humidity:                      Display of the measured humidity in the room (only with DHT22).